South Coast Walks & Historical Sites

 The Middle Ages brought great wealth to Southern England.
 Some of this wealth was used to build cathedrals of overreaching magnificence.
 We have chosen two cities which offer fine but contrasting architectural styles of cathedral building.
 Both Salisbury and Winchester have many other attractions and are set in wonderful country allowing us to enjoy culture and walking at the same time.

-We are based in Salisbury, close by the town centre and a short walk from the cathedral.
-Our first morning we have a Blue Badge guided tour of the city, taking in the cathedral and a few lesser-known highlights.
-This afternoon our RWH leader will lead a walk out to Old Sarum to the north.
+You are based in Salisbury, close by the town centre and a short walk from the cathedral.
+Your first morning we have a Blue Badge guided tour of the city, taking in the cathedral and a few lesser-known highlights.
+This afternoon, your leader will lead a walk out to Old Sarum to the north.
 A 1000 years ago this was the city centre.
 It is easy to see things have changed in the last millennium.

-The next day we set off by minibus to Winchester.
-Our Blue Badge Guide will include visits to the Cathedral and the Great Hall.
-We have a lot to see in our tour.
-In the afternoon we walk out to St Catherine's Hill to the south west where we can enjoy the views before returning back to Winchester.
-We have a private transfer back to Salisbury.
+The next day, set off by minibus to Winchester.
+Your Blue Badge Guide will include visits to the Cathedral and the Great Hall.
+In the afternoon you walk out to St Catherine's Hill to the south west where you can enjoy the views before returning back to Winchester.
+There is a private transfer back to Salisbury.

-Finally, we have day walking from the hotel on foot and head east on the Clarendon Trail.
-We leave the city on good paths and quiet roads to arrive at the ruins of Clarendon, an important royal palace from Norman to Elizabethan times.
-This makes a pleasant stop for a picnic before we return to Salisbury.
+Finally, you have day walking from the hotel on foot and head east on the Clarendon Trail.
+Leave the city on good paths and quiet roads to arrive at the ruins of Clarendon, an important royal palace from Norman to Elizabethan times.
+This makes a pleasant stop for a picnic before you return to Salisbury.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.